TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorials.md

 nothing # hide
 ```

-We set `view = false` to create a copy of this DataFrame, so we can create our indexes:
+We set `view = false` to create a copy of this DataFrame so we can make our indexes:

 ```@example solution
 df_consumers.index = 1:size(df_consumers, 1) # overwrites existing index